RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

 - HP-48GX
 - HP-67

-## Computer Science Books
+## Computer Science : Books 📚:
-May be donated to the University of South Carolina College of Engineering
+May be donated to the University of South Carolina College of Engineering, or Lexington County Library.
 - Art of Computer Science (3 volume set) by Donald Knuth

 ## Camera equipment